Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Your symptoms get worse.

-- Your symptoms last longer than 6 weeks after the injury.
+- Your symptoms last longer than 6 weeks.

 - You have questions or concerns about your condition or care.